katharsis-project/katharsis-docs/source/user-docs.rst

 Integrating using a Servlet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To integrate katharsis using a servlet several steps are required.
+To integrate Katharsis using a servlet several steps are required.
-The first one is to create a class that extends ``AbstractKatharsisServlet`` and will provide required configuration to the library.
+The first one is to create a class that extends ``AbstractKatharsisServlet`` and will provide required configuration for the library.
-A code below shows a sample implementation.
+The code below shows a sample implementation:

 .. code-block:: java